 No one likes their meat sticking to the grates when grilling.
-Too many times when grilling chicken I've left skin on the grill.
+Unfortunately, I've left the skin on the grill too often when grilling chicken.
 One way to help prevent this is by greasing the grill before starting.

-Some say you should only use a wadded paper towel dipped in some oil and applied to the grates with tongs but I still like using a spray oil.
+Some say you should only use a wadded paper towel dipped in oil and applied to the grates with tongs, but I still like spray oil.
 Either way, if your grill is clean, hot and greased before you start cooking, you have a much better chance of not having any sticking problems.

-If you are cooking something that has been marinated in oil or using an oil based rub, you really don't have to grease up the grill.
-It’s a bit redundant.
-What type of oil you ask?
+If you are cooking something marinated in oil or using an oil-based rub, you don't have to grease up the grill.
+So it's a bit redundant.
+What type of oil, you ask?

-As I said earlier, I typically use Pam or some generic version of it but if I were using oil on a paper towel, I'd most likely use Canola, Grape Seed or Safflower Oil.
-There's no reason to use an expensive olive oil to lubricate a grill.
-As soon as it hits the hot grates, it looses its expensive taste.
+As I said earlier, I typically use Pam or some generic version of it, but if I were using oil on a paper towel, I'd most likely use Canola, Grape Seed, or Safflower Oil.
+There's no reason to use expensive olive oil to lubricate a grill.
+It loses its expensive taste when it hits the hot grates.